shopgate/connect-doc/markdown/guides/commerce/cart-integration/cart-integration-sdk.md

 To get all out of the new ShopgateConfig class you can extend it in order to add own validation rules, override the loading and saving procedures (e.g. to implement saving into a database instead of the file system) or define new default values.

-A detailed description and examples can be found on the page [Cart Integration SDK: Configuration](/guides/commerce/cart-integration/sdk/configuration).
+A detailed description and examples can be found in the section [Configuration](#configuration).
 Quick Implementation

 Create a file called myconfig.php inside the Shopgate Cart Integration SDK's config folder and define the $shopgate_config variable with your settings as shown below: